 3 – Father Figure

-Some people say the lyrics in The Life of a Showgirl aren’t her best, and I might agree.
+Some people say the lyrics in the album The Life of a Showgirl aren’t her best, and I might agree.
 But “Father Figure” is proof that her songwriting, in some aspects, is actually getting even better.

 2 – The Fate of Ophelia